Close Menu

 “The thesis behind this company is that people alone won’t fix our clients’ problems.
 Technology will,” said Joe Logue, the company’s CEO since its founding in 2021 by The Carlyle Group.

-Two Six grew revenues to more than $330 million last year and in just four years has grown the workforce to over 900 employees.
+Two Six grew revenue to over $330 million last year and expanded its workforce to more than 900 employees in just four years.

 “Our products and what we do — it is not window dressing,” Logue said.
 “We are extremely engaged in what’s going on in the world, and everything we do is in concert with our clients.”